A jet-gas interaction beyond the host galaxy: detection of a neutral hydrogen outflow at cosmic noon: Results

 \subsection{Continuum images}

 Figure \ref{fig:gas_distri} shows the continuum images.
-The image with natural weighting has a beam size of 16.5 arcsec $\times$ 8.7 arcsec with position angle (PA) of $57.7^{\circ}$, a peak flux density of 1.67$\pm$0.08 Jy beam$^{-1}$, an integral flux of 2.7$\pm$0.1 Jy, and a root mean square (rms) noise of 4.0 mJy beam$^{-1}$.
-The image with uniform weighting has a beam size of 14.1 arcsec $\times$ 4.5 arcsec with position angle (PA) of $57.2^{\circ}$, a peak flux density of 1.27$\pm$0.06 Jy beam$^{-1}$, an integral flux of 2.6$\pm$0.1 Jy, and a root mean square (rms) noise of 5.0 mJy beam$^{-1}$.
-Note that the associated uncertainties were derived by assuming the flux calibrator has a flux uncertainty at 5\% level.
-Two components are clearly seen in the uniform weighting image, corresponding to the two radio lobes disclosed in other higher spatial resolution images \citep{carilli1997,morabito2016,sweijen2022,cordun2023}.
-The southern lobe is about \mbox{47 kpc} from the core while the northern lobe is about \mbox{36 kpc} from the core \citep{sweijen2022}.
+The image with natural weighting has a beam size of 16.5 arcsec $\times$ 8.7 arcsec with a position angle (PA) of $57.7^{\circ}$, a peak flux density of 1.67$\pm$0.08 Jy beam$^{-1}$, an integral flux of 2.7$\pm$0.1 Jy, and a root mean square (rms) noise of 4.0 mJy beam$^{-1}$.
+The image with uniform weighting has a beam size of 14.1 arcsec $\times$ 4.5 arcsec with a PA of $57.2^{\circ}$, a peak flux density of 1.27$\pm$0.06 Jy beam$^{-1}$, an integral flux of 2.6$\pm$0.1 Jy, and a rms noise of 5.0 mJy beam$^{-1}$.
+Note that the associated uncertainties were derived by assuming the flux calibrator has a flux uncertainty at the 5\% level.
+Two components are clearly seen in the uniform weighting image, corresponding to the two radio lobes disclosed in other higher-spatial-resolution images \citep{carilli1997,morabito2016,sweijen2022,cordun2023}.
+The southern lobe is about \mbox{47 kpc} from the core, while the northern lobe is about \mbox{36 kpc} from the core \citep{sweijen2022}.